Tomatillo: Diseases

 Tomatillo is generally a resistant crop as long as its climatic requirements are met.
 However, as with all crops, mass production brings exposure to pests and diseases.
-As of 2017, two diseases affecting tomatillos have been documented, namely tomato yellow leaf curl virus and turnip mosaic virus.
+As of 2017, two diseases affecting tomatillos had been documented, namely tomato yellow leaf curl virus and turnip mosaic virus.
 Symptoms of tomato yellow leaf curl virus, including chlorotic margins and interveinal yellowing, were found in several tomato and tomatillo crops in Mexico and Guatemala in 2006.
 After laboratory tests, the virus was confirmed.
 Symptomatic plants were associated with the presence of whiteflies, which were likely the cause of this outbreak.

 Turnip mosaic virus was discovered in several tomatillo crops in California in 2011, rendering 2% of commercially grown tomatillo plants unmarketable, with severe stunting and leaf distortion.
 The green peach aphid is a common pest in California, and since it readily transmits the turnip mosaic virus, this could be a threat to tomatillo production in California.